Abandoned & Little-Known Airfields:

 as it was no longer depicted on the March 1950 San Diego Sectional Chart.

 A 1952 aerial photo showed that the original location of the Capistrano Airport had been removed,

 and replaced with farming fields.

-Note that by 1960 a 2nd location of the Capistrano Airport had been opened on the opposite (south) side of the San Juan Creek.
+Note that at some point between 1957-58 a 2nd location of the Capistrano Airport was opened on the opposite (south) side of the San Juan Creek.

 A 2015 aerial view showed no trace remaining of the original Capistrano Airport,